guikarai/IBMDPP/protection.md

 ```
 ```

-# 3. Conclusions
+# 3. Conclusions and next steps

 You can find below a summary of the different Protection use cases.
 ![alt-text](https://github.com/guikarai/IBMDPP/blob/master/Protection-matrix.png?raw=true)

-This close the Data Enforcement chapter.
+This close the Data Protection chapter.
 Next chapter in this hands-on labs is [Audit trail](https://github.com/guikarai/IBMDPP/blob/master/audit-trail.md).